danispringer/docs/README.md

 # Docs
-- This repo contains various info about Daniel Springer and his apps
+- This repo contains various info about me and my projects

 # Privacy Policy
 - Data Not Collected